Give the perfect gift this season - gift cards! Starting at just $25!

 Embarking on a solo career, Morrissey released Viva Hate six months after his departure from The Smiths.
 The album partially spoke of his feelings about the breakup of The Smiths.
 It was a hit, debuting at number one.
 Morrissey next released Kill Uncle in March 1991.
 However, due to the drastic change in style of the album as compared to past Morrissey works, it did not fare as well, reaching number eight.
 His third studio album, Your Arsenal, also struggled to reach the same success as his first album, though it did better than Kill Uncle.
 According to All Music Guide, the album may have failed to chart higher due to the misinterpretation of some lyrics as sympathetic to the British Nationalist Front, a white nationalist political party, as well as anti-Americanism.
 Nevertheless, the album did have an impact on some other artists such as David Bowie, who did a cover of "I Know It's Gonna Happen Someday" and Reel Big Fish, who did a cover of "We Hate It When Our Friends Become Successful."

 After these two albums, Morrissey didn't release another album for seven years, though he did continue to tour during that time.
 In 2003, Morrissey returned to the studio and recorded You Are the Quarry, which brought him back to the mainstream.
 Released in May 2004, it reached number two in the UK and number 11 in the U.S., making it his highest charting album in that country to date.
 It also became his first platinum certified album and is his most successful to date in terms of sales.
-The newfound success continued with 2006's Ringleader of the Tormentors, which reached number one, Morrissey's highest charting album since Vauxhall and I twelve years earlier.
-Morrissey has additionally released two live albums and eight compilation albums.
+The newfound success continued with 2006's Ringleader of the Tormentors and 2009's Years of Refusal.
+Morrissey has additionally released two live albums and 11 compilation albums.
 He's also made appearances in the song "Tomorrow" by Steve Peck, "First of the Gang to Die" from the film Glastonbury the Film and "Suedehead" from Sparks.